Medical Conditions and Pregnancy

 often causes flu-like symptoms, swollen lymph glands, or muscle aches and pains that

 last for a few days to several weeks.
-Mothers can be tested to see if they have developed
+You can be tested to see if you have developed

 an antibody to the illness.
-Fetal testing may include ultrasound, and/or testing of
+Fetal testing may include ultrasound or testing of amniotic

-amniotic fluid or cord blood.
+fluid or cord blood.
 Treatment may include antibiotics.
-The following measures
+The following measures can

-that may pass the parasite in their feces, often use gardens and sandboxes as litter
+may pass the parasite in their feces.
+They often use gardens and sandboxes as litter

 boxes.
-Wash your hands well with soap and warm water after outdoor activities, especially
+Wash your hands well with soap and warm water after outdoor activities.
+Do

 Have someone who is healthy and not pregnant change your cat's litter box.
 If this